Synthetic phonics: Methodology

-Synthetic phonics teaches the phonemes (sounds) associated with the graphemes (letters) at the rate of about six sounds per week.
+Synthetic phonics teaches the phonemes (sounds) associated with the graphemes (letters) usually at the rate of three to six letter-sounds per week.
 The sounds are taught in isolation then blended together (i.e. synthesised), all-through-the-word.
 For example, learners might be taught a short vowel sound (e.g. a as in cat) in addition to some consonant sounds (e.g. s, t, p).
 Then the learners are taught words with these sounds (e.g. sat, pat, tap, at).
 They are taught to pronounce each phoneme in a word, then to blend the phonemes together to form the word (e.g. s - a - t; "sat").
 Sounds are taught in all positions of the words, but the emphasis is on all-through-the-word segmenting and blending from week one.
 It does not teach whole words as shapes (initial sight vocabulary) prior to learning the alphabetic code.

+When learners can read enough words with letter-sounds they have learned, by saying the sounds and blending them, they are introduced to texts that include only words with those letter-sounds.
+These texts provide practice in word reading, increase confidence and reward effort.

 Synthetic phonics develops phonemic awareness along with the corresponding letter shapes.
-It involves the learners rehearsing the writing of letter shapes alongside learning the letter/s-sound correspondences preferably with the tripod pencil grip.
-Dictation is a frequent teaching technique from letter level to word spelling, including nonsense words (e.g. choy and feep) and eventually extending to text level.
-It does not teach letter names until the learners know their letter/s-sound correspondences thoroughly and how to blend for reading and segment for spelling.
+It involves the learners rehearsing the writing of letter shapes, preferably with the tripod pencil grip, alongside learning the letter-sounds.
+Dictation is a frequent teaching technique from letter level to word spelling, and eventually extending to text level.
+Synthetic phonics does not teach letter names until the learners know common letter-sounds thoroughly and how to blend sounds for reading and segment spoken words for spelling.
 Often when letter names are introduced it is through singing an alphabet song.